Microchip-MPLAB-Harmony/gfx/readme.md

 ***
 ## MGS Simulator
 ***
-MGS Harmony Web Simulator allows developers to prototype and debug graphics applications on a PC, before deploying them on the actual hardware.
+MGS Harmony Simulator allows developers to prototype and debug graphics applications on a PC, before deploying them on the actual hardware.
 It emulates the graphics controller of an MCU, allowing you to see the output of your code in real-time.

 For information on how to download and use the Simulator as a productivity tools to shorten development time and reduce the overall cost of your embedded GUI designs, visit the [MGS Simulator User Guide](https://developerhelp.microchip.com/xwiki/bin/view/software-tools/mgs/mgs-harmony-guide/simulator/) at Microchip Develop Help.